Spirits in prison: View 5. The spirits in prison are angels

 Friedrich Spitta (1890), Joachim Jeremias and others suggested that Peter was making a first reference to Enochic traditions, such as found again in the Second Epistle of Peter chapter 2 and the Epistle of Jude.
 Stanley E. Porter considers that the broad influence of this interpretation today is due to the support of Edward Selwyn (1946).

 Human souls

-The concept that the dead await a general resurrection and judgment either in blessed rest or in suffering after a particular judgement at death was a common 1st century Jewish belief (see Lazarus and Dives and bosom of Abraham).
-A similar concept is taught in the Eastern Orthodox churches, was championed by John Calvin (who vigorously opposed Luther's doctrine of soul sleep), and is reflected in some Early Church Fathers.
+The concept that the dead await a general resurrection and judgment either in blessed rest or in suffering after a particular judgement at death was a common first century Jewish belief (see Lazarus and Dives and bosom of Abraham).
+A similar concept is taught in the Eastern Orthodox churches and is reflected in some Early Church Fathers, and was championed by John Calvin (who vigorously opposed Luther's doctrine of soul sleep).